AlgoMaster Logo

 Good Use Cases

 • Fixed-length integers: Phone numbers, zip codes, social security numbers.
-The digit count is constant, making d a small fixed value.
+The digit count is constant, which keeps d a small fixed value.

 • Large datasets with bounded values: Sorting millions of integers where the maximum value (and thus d) is moderate.